Lundbyit/NetlifyBlog/content/blog/2019-10-26-docker-volume-mapping-in-windows.md

 It turns out that you also need to give docker access to your local drive.

-On your tray, next to your clock, right-click on Docker, then click on Settings, there you’ll find the Shared Drives: just mark your drive and hit apply!
+On your tray, next to your clock, right-click on Docker, then click on Settings, there you’ll find the Shared Drives, mark your drive, and hit apply!

-That solved the issue for me
+That solved the issue for me.